rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 >**Important!**
 >
 >When _upgrading_ or _rolling back_ Rancher in a high availability configuration, you must use the same repository that you used during installation.

-### Chart Option: `rancherImageTag`

-When installing Rancher in a high availability configuration, the latest version is used by default.
-However, if you want to install specific version of Rancher, you can set the `rancherImageTag` [option]({{< baseurl >}}/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/#advanced-options).
-This option sets the version of Rancher that's deployed when you install by Helm chart.

->**Note:** When using this option, you should avoid installing older versions of Rancher using newer Helm charts.